-Have you been missing travel?
-We certainly have and we can’t wait to share our amazing city with you.
-As you prepare to hit the road for your next adventure, you’ll find the world a little different from what you remember, but don’t worry, we’ve put together a list highlighting our favorite activities, events and experiences throughout the city to help ease all of your planning woes.
-Here’s our guide to the Queen City for your upcoming visit…
+Trip to Cincinnati booked – check!
+Suitcase packed – check!
+Travel itinerary… not quite done yet?
+We got you and we can’t wait to share our amazing city with you!
+We’ve put together a list highlighting our favorite activities, events and experiences throughout the city to help ease all of your planning woes.
+Here’s our guide to the Cincinnati community for your upcoming visit…

 First, here’s what to do right here.

 You don’t have to go far to explore, indulge and recharge when you stay at 21c Cincinnati.
-As you walk through our doors, you’re immediately immersed in our current exhibition (Dress Up, Speak Up: Regalia and Resistance) and site-specific installations.
+As you walk through our doors, you’re immediately immersed in our current exhibition (Refuge: Needing, Seeking, Creating Shelter) and site-specific installations.
 You’ll even stumble upon exhibitions in our restaurant (on view now: Queen City of the West) and on every guest floor.

 If pampering is your thing, the Spa at 21c is the place for you.
 Our extensive spa menu features customized treatments including signature facials, massages and body wraps.
 See menu or request an appointment.